ludvig-sandh/Chirp/README.md

 cmake -B build -DCMAKE_BUILD_TYPE=Release cmake --build build --config Release --parallel
 ```
+The executable ends up in the build folder, or in build/Release, and it is ready to run.

 > **Note:**
 > If CMake reports an error such as